-Ayurveda is a holistic medical system based on achieving physical and mental harmony with nature, with the main principle of restoring balance between the mind, body and soul.
-The science has been practised for more than 5,000 years and originated from ancient India.
+Ayurveda is the world oldest holistic medical system and sister science of Yoga, based on the mind-body connection.
+Ayurveda is about achieving physical and mental harmony with nature, with the main principle of restoring balance between the mind, body and spirit.
+The science has been practised for more than 5,000 years, and although it’s scribed Vedic texts originated from ancient India, it is a universal philosophy for all of humanity.
 The sanskrit word Ayurveda is composed of two words: "Ayur" meaning life, and "Veda" meaning science, knowledge, wisdom.
 Translating to the science or knowledge of life.
-In Ayurveda the whole journey of life is considered to be sacred, and to live life to our fullest potential we must be in a state of balanced health and equilibrium of the mind, body and soul.
+In Ayurveda the whole journey of life is considered to be sacred, and to live life to our fullest potential in alignment with our Dharma (lifes purpose), we must be in a state of balanced health and equilibrium of the mind, body, emotions and spirit.
 The healing science of Ayurveda recognises that we are all unique, there is no one-size fits all approach, but awareness that our bio-indivudality requires lifestyle and nutrition practices that are specifically tailored to our unique needs.
-Its objective is not only to restore health in a person dealing with imbalance but to maintain optimal health in a normal healthy person.
+Its objective is not only to restore health in a person dealing with imbalance but to maintain optimal health in a normal healthy person.h

 the science of life